SQLMesh macros

 This syntax works regardless of whether the array values are quoted or not.

-NOTE: SQLMesh macros do not currently support placing array values anywhere other than the end of a column name.
-For example, column_@x
+NOTE: SQLMesh macros support placing macro values at the end of a column name simply using column_@x

 @IF